-A: Obtaining legal assistance from the NWLDEF starts with a whistleblower filling out a simple intake form.
-That intake form is personally reviewed by one of the NWLDF’s Trustees, all of whom are licensed attorneys in the District of Columbia and experts in whistleblower law.
-All information submitted is covered under the attorney-client privilege, and we will maintain confidentiality to fullest extent provided by law.
+A: It starts with a whistleblower filling out a simple intake form.
+That intake form is personally reviewed by one of the Fund’s Trustees, all of whom are licensed attorneys in the District of Columbia and experts in whistleblower law.
+All information submitted is covered under the attorney-client privilege, and we will maintain confidentiality to the fullest extent provided by law.

-Once reviewed, the NWLDEF will take one of the following actions:
+Once reviewed, the Fund will take one of the following actions:

-A: With the whistleblower’s consent, you will be sent the National Whistleblower Center’s (NWC) Whistleblower Attorney Directory.
+A: All whistleblowers who file the intake form will be sent a Whistleblower Attorney Directory.
 It will be up to you to contact the attorneys in that directory and make arrangements for representation directly with these attorneys.

-Legal advice is typically provided to a whistleblower entering into a formal representation agreement with an attorney, who may be associated with the NWLDEF.
-However, the NWLDEF does not provide any advice for which you should rely until a formal representation agreement is signed by you and the attorneys who will represent you.
-If no such written agreement is signed, the NWLDEF and/or any attorney associated with the NWLDEF, are not your attorneys.
+Legal advice is typically provided to a whistleblower entering into a formal written representation agreement with an attorney, who may be associated with the Fund.
+However, the Fund does not provide any advice for which you should rely on until a formal representation agreement is signed by you and the attorneys who will represent you.
+If no such written agreement is signed, the Fund and/or any attorney associated with the Fund, are not your attorneys.